amartincolby/Rust-Quick-Guide/README.md

     /*** Scope ***/

     /* Scope is the "space" in which entities exist and can thus be accessed.
-    Scope is especially important in Rust because it is a key part of memory management. */
+    Scope should be pretty familiar to just about all programmers, but it is especially important in Rust because of how critical it is for automatic memory management. */

     // Binding scopes are delineated by curly braces. if true {